 Measurement is a key factor in trade, as harmonised measurements mean that everyone involved can speak the same language and know they are getting a fair deal.
-As the key organisation in Ireland in creating and maintaining the standard for measurements in trade, NSAI is delighted to celebrate the theme of ‘Measurements for global trade’ on World Metrology Day.
+As the key organisation in Ireland in creating and maintaining the standard for measurements in trade, NSAI is delighted to celebrate the theme of ‘Measurements for global trade’ on World Metrology Day on May 20th, 2020.

 The theme for World Metrology Day 2020 highlights the importance of measurement in fair global trade and the role it plays in scientific discovery, innovation, the development of new products, manufacturing and sustainability, among other things.